 Whittaker, P. and Hayes, R. (2018) Essential tips for the inclusive secondary classroom: a road map to quality-first teaching.
 London: Routledge.

 You must be able to produce certificates to prove that you have achieved the following:

-Please bring proof of all your qualifications (original certificates) to your enrolment session.
+Please be prepared to provide proof of all your qualifications (original certificates).
 You will not be able to fully enrol on the course unless these have been presented to Barnsley College Higher Education and failure to produce these will delay any loan payments, if eligible, being paid.
 If you find that you do not have the original certificates, you will need to obtain copies from the awarding body as quickly as possible prior to enrolment.
 Please check with the school or college you attended for information on contacting the relevant awarding body.

 If you have a Twitter account, this can be an excellent source of up-to-date information on policy and practice, which will be crucial for your own knowledge and development.
 Below are some suggested Twitter feeds relevant to Early Years: